The-Michael-R/pico_w-framework/README.md

 The paths to both SDKs are set in the [`CMakeLists.txt`](CMakeLists.txt).

 > [!Note]
-> If you see the following runtime error please update the piko-sdk to 2.1.1 or
+> If you see the following runtime error please update the pico-sdk to 2.1.1 or
 > newer:
 > ```
 > [...]